Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ### Model coordinates (Object coordinates)

-The model space is the coordinates system, which is used to define or modulate a mesh..
+The model space is the coordinates system, which is used to define or modulate a mesh.
 The vertex coordinates are defined in model space.

 e.g.: